Reviews You Can Rely On

 Before Testing photo comparison After Testing photo comparison

 Unfortunately, the PowerSpeed wasn't designed with hardwood cleaning in mind.
-It collected just 78% of our test debris but sprayed the other amount, making more of a mess than we came to expect with a cleaning tool.
+Although it collected 78% of our test debris, it sprayed the remaining amount, making a mess that was more extensive than we had expected from a cleaning tool.

 This vacuum seems to ignore all three types of debris equally.
-Occasionally, it rolled over a pile of debris and sucked up most of it, giving me hope, but then a slight variation in the debris pattern would result in sprayed sand, rice, and Cheerios that I then had to try to track down.
+Occasionally, it rolled over a pile of debris and sucked up most of it, giving us hope, but then a slight variation in the debris pattern would result in sprayed sand, rice, and Cheerios that we then had to try to track down.

 This view from below a clear sheet of plexiglass shows how the brush roller aggressively throws material behind it, not giving the suction much chance to do its job on a hard floor.